DonHulieo/server_scenarios/README.md

 If you find any bugs, try noclipping or teleporting elsewhere, then coming back.

+You can join the codewalker discord and grab the latest codewalker version to modify and / or add custom scenarios.

 ----------

 You may find triathlon related scenarios in the following locations, I am yet to be able to delete/disable them, however if you somehow manage to, feel free to send me a pull request.
 The scenario files are as followed: